 Make sure it looks professional.
 If they specify a font, a margin width, or anything else, use it.
 If they do not, make sure the presentation is neat, clean and easy to read.
 And proofread, proofread, proofread.
 If your proposal looks like a mess, what will the reviewers thing your final report will look like?

 I have written about a research proposal here.
 But this same approach and these same aspects need to be followed no matter what the proposal, no matter who the sponsor is.
 This is a solid framework for writing a winning proposal in almost any context.

 Have I missed anything?
 Feel free to add to the discussion in the comments below.
-Is there something else to consider when you write a research proposal?
+Is there something else to consider when you write a research proposal to make it successful?